matthiasschoger/hashilab-core/README.md

 <h2>Motivation</h2>

-This project was born out of boredom during the Covid epedemic, when I wanted to replace my already existing Docker homelab with something more advanced.
+This project was born out of boredom during the Covid pandemic, when I wanted to replace my already existing Docker homelab with something more advanced.
 After playing around with k8s for a bit, I decided that Nomad is a great fit for a hobby project, compared to k8s which felt more like something you would do for a job.

 With k8s, it felt to me like I was reciting the rotes of the church of Helm, without really understanding what I was doing or why.
 With Nomad and Consul, I could "grok" the concepts without making it a job and find solutions to the specific issues I was facing.